nyraa/moodle-calendar/README.md

 ## Setup
 1. Login your Google account (school Google Workspace account recommanded) in browser.
-2. Visit GAS project [Moodle Calendar Prototype](https://script.google.com/d/1xTOFyXwG29KlCkZwG-cZkHT3_bvQwJ7Z1epCd0n0BsQwIr7WIPnFIXLt/edit) and go to `Overview` to make a copy under your Google account.
+2. Visit [GAS project: Moodle Calendar Prototype](https://script.google.com/d/1xTOFyXwG29KlCkZwG-cZkHT3_bvQwJ7Z1epCd0n0BsQwIr7WIPnFIXLt/edit) and go to `Overview` to make a copy under your Google account.
 3. Open the copied project, go to `Project Settings` to add properties `moodleid` and `moodlekey` and fill in your Moodle account and password.
 4. Go to `Editor` and select `Inititalize.gs` then click `Run` to initialize the project.
 Script will create a calendar called `Moodle Calendar` under executor's account and sync existed event.
 (You may need to authorize the project to access your Google account)
 5. You can delete the `moodleid` and `moodlekey` after initialization if you don't want leave your Moodle account and password in GAS project.
 (But you need to refill them if session expired unexpectedly)
-6. Go to `Triggers` and add a trigger to `main`, set `event source` to `Time-driven`, `type` to `Hour timer`, `interval` to 4~6 hours and click `Save`.
+6. Go to `Triggers` and add a trigger to `main`, set `event source` to `Time-driven`, `type` to `Hour timer`, `interval` to 6 hours and click `Save`.
 (Don't set too short interval to avoid make overload to Moodle server)
-7. Add another trigger to `touchSession` and interval to 1 hour.
+7. Add another trigger to `touchSession` and interval to 2 hour.
 (This trigger is used to keep session alive)

 ## Apperance
 ### Google Calendar